jeju5/management/cs/aws/aws_developer.md

     * Eventual consistency: all access to the data are weakly guaranteed to return the same data.
     * Strongly Eventual consistency: all access to the data are guaranteed to return the same data.
       * Read-After-Write Consistency = Strongly Eventual Consistency

 * Scan
-  * examines all data in the table. you can filter results by attributes.
+  * examines all data in the table.
+  * you can filter results by attributes.

 * Query or Scan?
   * Query is more efficient
   * Scan takes all data and filter it from there, this requires unwanted additional steps (SCAN takes longer operation time)

 * Performance Improvement
-  * set smaller page size. (fewer read operation)
+  * set smaller page size. (fewer read operation; this approach improves for query&scan)
   * isolate scan operations to specific tables
   * try parallel scan
     * by default scan uses sequential scan. it retrieves 1mb then increments additional 1mb sequentially.
   * avoid scan.
   * you can use ProjectionExpression to return only wanted attributes from the query.
+  * DAX improves read performance, but in general, caching increases costs.

 * DynamoDB Capacity Units
   * provisioned capacity